dlfell/braintrain/_posts/news/2017-09-19-4TH LEARNING AND PLASTICITY MEETING IN FINNISH LAPLAND IN APRIL 2018.md

-The LaP 2018 keynote speaker is Professor Kirk Erickson (Brain Aging & Cognitive Health Lab, University of Pittsburgh, USA)
-Informal atmosphere and small size (maximum 100 participants) helps to connect participants and promotes discussion
-Excellent possibilities for winter sports and other outdoors activities Despite of its location way above the Polar Circle, the congress site is easy to reach by flight or by train
+The LaP 2018 keynote speaker is Professor Kirk Erickson (Brain Aging & Cognitive Health Lab, University of Pittsburgh, USA).
+Informal atmosphere and small size (maximum 100 participants) helps to connect participants and promotes discussion.
+Excellent possibilities for winter sports and other outdoors activities Despite of its location way above the Polar Circle, the congress site is easy to reach by flight or by train.

 For further information, see the congress website at [http://congress.utu.fi/lap/](http://congress.utu.fi/lap/)